Beyond action beats in dialogue

 Do you need an NDA or copyright to send your manuscript to an editor?
 Read More »

-In any discussion of story structure, the three-act model inevitably dominates the conversation.
-Even as plotting methods such as Save the Cat, the Hero’s Journey, and the Snowflake Method gain
+The missing link in three-act story structure In any discussion of story structure, the three-act model inevitably dominates the conversation.
+Even as plotting methods such as Save the Cat, the

 The Midpoint Complication: The missing link in three-act structure Read More »